Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-update partymember pathing with navmesh add escape menu configure light via vision of character
+update partymember pathing with navmesh add escape menu configure light via vision of character maybe make corridors one longer and make all template corners +1 tile fix the minimap to work with procgen

 WEEK first week of oct part2
 created Dungeon class